oppia/oppia-web-developer-docs/Troubleshooting.md

 **Solution:**

-1. Start the dev server.
+1. Start the dev server and sign in using the email suggested on first login (`testadmin@example.com`, which has implicit super-admin privileges).
 2. Go to: `http://localhost:8181/admin`
-3. Assign yourself the **admin role** from the roles tab.
+3. From the Roles tab, assign the **admin role** to the account you want to use.
 4. Restart the server if necessary.

-After assigning the admin role, the `/admin` page should load correctly.
+After signing in with the suggested email and assigning the admin role, the `/admin` page should load correctly.

 ### Unable to generate translation opportunities locally